ovh/depc/docs/guides/difference-qos-sla.rst

 for a customer to consume its services in good conditions.
 So we can talk here about the **availability** of the service.

-For example in DepC, a website which is available **from 0:00 to 23:59:59** will have a QoS of **100%**.
+For example in DepC, a website which is available **from 0:00:00 to 23:59:59** will have a QoS of **100%**.
 This QoS can be decreased each time the website is not reachable.
-In the extreme case where he would not be reachable for the day, it's QoS will be **0%**.
+In the extreme case where he would not be reachable for an entire day, it's QoS will be **0%**.

 SLA (Service Level Agreement)
 -----------------------------

-A SLA is a contract between a provider and its customers, telling him what is the waited quality of service.
+A SLA is a contract between a provider and its customers, telling it what is the awaited quality of service.
 Being a commitment signed by both parties, the SLA can also contains penalties if the quality is not good.

 So it's possible to see mentions about QoS in a SLA, for example "we commit